Slave Trade Act 1807: Background

-Thus the 1792 Slave Trade Bill passed the House of Commons; but mangled and mutilated by the modifications and amendments of Pitt, Earl of Mornington, Edward James Eliot and MacDonald, it lay for years, in the House of Lords.
+Thus the 1792 Slave Trade Bill was passed by the House of Commons; but mangled and mutilated by the modifications and amendments of Pitt, Earl of Mornington, Edward James Eliot and MacDonald, it lay for years, in the House of Lords.

 Abolitionists’ numbers were magnified by the precarious position of the government under Lord Grenville, whose short term as prime minister was known as the Ministry of All the Talents.
 Grenville himself led the fight to pass the bill in the House of Lords, while in the Commons the bill was led by the First Lord of the Admiralty, Charles Grey, (later Earl Grey).
 (Charles James Fox, who had led earlier battles in the Commons over the issue, had died in September of the previous year.)
 Other events also played a part; the Acts of Union 1800 brought 100 Irish MPs into Parliament, most of whom supported abolition.
 The Bill was first introduced to Parliament in January 1807.
 It went to the House of Commons on 10 February 1807.
 On 23 February 1807, twenty years after he first began his crusade, Wilberforce and his team were rewarded with victory.
 After a debate lasting ten hours, the House agreed to the second reading of the bill to abolish the Atlantic slave trade by an overwhelming 283 votes for to 16.
 The bill received royal assent by King George III on 25 March 1807.
 The Act took effect on 1 May 1807.
 However, had received clearance to sail on 27 April, before the deadline.
 Thus, when she sailed on 27 July, she did so legally.
 This was the last legal slave voyage for a British vessel.

 All that took place against the background of the ongoing War of the Fourth Coalition.
 In the last months of 1806, Napoleon had won a major victory, crushing the military power of Prussia, entering into its capital Berlin and there issuing the Berlin Decree, bringing into effect the Continental System whose declared purpose was to weaken the British economy by closing French-controlled territory to its trade.
 Originally, the French Revolution had abolished slavery, but Napoleon – though claiming the mantle of continuing the revolutionary heritage – had in 1802 taken the reactionary step of reintroducing slavery in the French colonies.
 Thus, in abolishing the slave trade Britain – which could do little to directly oppose the string of French military victories on the continent – could at least gain the moral high ground against its French foe.